Orlando Pride: Team name, crest and colors

 The name Orlando Pride was announced on October 20, 2015, by founder and president Phil Rawlins.
-He noted that the name "captures how we all feel about the City of Orlando, as well as firmly tying into the Lions family."
+He noted that the name "captures how we all feel about the City of Orlando, as well as firmly tying into the Lions family" (in addition to being an emotion, pride is also the name given to a group of lions, with the majority of the group being females, lionesses).
 The team colors are purple and light blue.
 The logo features an illustration of the Linton E. Allen Memorial Fountain at Lake Eola Park.